logoDeveloper Hub

 Errors are not expected, but if you are facing some of the errors shown, then you could try troubleshooting as shown below.
 If none of the troubleshooting works, reach us through Discord.

 1. Too many requests.
 Please try again after X minutes: This is a rate-limiting message.
-Every Subnet can set its drop limits.
+Every Avalanche L1 can set its drop limits.
 The above message suggests that you have reached your drop limit, that is the number of times you could request coins within the window of X minutes.
 You should try requesting after X minutes.
 If you are facing this problem, even when you are requesting for the first time in the window, you may be behind some proxy, Wi-Fi, or VPN service that is also being used by some other user.

 2. CAPTCHA verification failed!
 Try refreshing: We are using v3 of Google's reCAPTCHA.
 This version uses scores between 0 and 1 to rate the interaction of humans with the site, with 0 being the most suspicious one.
 You do not have to solve any puzzle or mark the I am not a Robot checkbox.
 The score will be automatically calculated.
 We want our users to score at least 0.3 to use the faucet.
 This is configurable, and we will update the threshold after having broader data.
 But if you are facing this issue, then you can try refreshing your page, disabling ad-blockers, or switching off any VPN.
 You can follow this guide to get rid of this issue.

 3. Internal RPC error!
-Please try after sometime: This is an internal error in the Subnet's node, on which we are making an RPC for sending transactions.
+Please try after sometime: This is an internal error in the Avalanche L1's node, on which we are making an RPC for sending transactions.
 A regular check will update the RPC's health status every 30 seconds (default) or whatever is set in the configuration.
 This may happen only in rare scenarios and you cannot do much about it, rather than waiting.

 4. Timeout of 10000ms exceeded: There could be many reasons for this message.
 It could be an internal server error, or the request didn't receive by the server, slow internet, etc. You could try again after some time, and if the problem persists, then you should raise this issue on our Discord server.